L30non/BrewBuyAdmin/springboot-backend-admin/ANDROID_QWEN.md

 ## Product Management

-All product endpoints are publicly accessible.
+All product endpoints are publicly accessible (no authentication required for retrieval).

 ### Get All Products

 **Endpoint**: `GET /api/products`

+**Description**: Retrieve all products including their image data for display in the app.

 **Response**:
 ```json